Chicken, Asparagus & Peas Dog Food Recipe

 Chop asparagus to small bite sizes or run cooked asparagus through food processor.

-Add Vitamins & Minerals
+Add Vitamins & Minerals to home cooked dog food

 When the meat and veggies are cool to touch - add the vitamins and minerals to the dog food to make it complete and balanced.
 Azestfor nutritional supplements are added to ensure your dog gets everything that they need to thrive and the dog food is nutritionally complete and balanced.
 No need to add additional calcium as the Azestfor homemade dog food vitamins have the correct ratio of calcium, phosphorous and minerals.